If you ever drove in Russia, Ukraine, Democratic Republic of Congo or Colombia – then you are well prepared for driving on Polish roads.

 Being constantly overtaken can be dangerous (people misjudge the size of a motorcycle/scooter too, cut in very close etc.), you will be in the same situation as cyclists.

 Sharing the road with cars as a cyclist is a nightmare here in large part because of constant dangerous overtaking.
 The drivers will overtake even if there is no room.
 If something goes wrong they will simply push you aside, tough luck.

 Choosing to risk the life or health of another human comes natural to Polish drivers.
-We do not look after one another.
-This is – unfortunately – a good indicator of what kind of people we are.
+We do not look after one another – not only on the roads.
+This is – unfortunately – a good indicator of what kind of society we are.